Louis Marchand: Life

 Marchand came from a musical family: his grandfather, Pierre (d.1676) had been a schoolmaster and music teacher and his three sons, Jean (Marchand's father), Pierre and Louis were organists.
-Pierre held the incumbency at Auxonne for some years before his death in 1684; Louis was to become curé at the church of Saint-Maurice Pontailler-sur-Saône, some 15 kilometres from Auxonne after 1 January 1676, where he was to remain until his arrest for the abduction and rape of 'paroissiennes'.
+Pierre held the incumbency at Auxonne for some years before his death in 1684; Louis became curé at the church of Saint-Maurice Pontailler-sur-Saône, 15 kilometres from Auxonne after 1 January 1676, where he remained until his arrest for the abduction and rape of 'paroissiennes'.
 [His sentence of death was commuted to servitude on the galleys and he died in Marseilles in 1694.]
 Jean was an organist at the cathedral of Clermont Ferrand before the family moved to Nevers in 1684, where Jean was to serve at the church of Saint Martine.
 As a child, the future composer showed exceptional talent: posthumous account, by Évrard Titon du Tillet, states that already at the age of 14 he was offered the prestigious position of organist at the Nevers Cathedral.
 We must be circumspect about this, however, since there is no documentary evidence of Marchand's time in Nevers, other than a contract he countersigned with his father engaging the services of Pierre Bridard to enlarge the Saint Martin organ.
 By age 20 he settled in Paris, and married the daughter of the harpsichord builder Jean Denis.
 According to his marriage contract, he was by that time organist at the church of Eglise Saint-Jacques on Paris's South Bank.
 Future tenures were to be held at Saint-Benoît-le-Bétourné, the church of the Cordeliers Convent and the church of Saint-Honoré Abbey.
 In June 1708, he was appointed as one of the four Organists du Roy for which he received a stipend of 600 livres.
 His duties were to play for the July–September quartier of the year.
 It is not known why he left Paris for a three-year sojourn in Germany in 1713, which was to include performing for various electors and the emperor.
 After his return to France Marchand once again settled in Paris and worked as organist for the Cordeliers Convent, augmenting his income with teaching.

 Virtually all contemporary accounts contain lavish praise of Marchand's keyboard talents, yet most writers also mention that the composer had an extremely colorful and unpredictable personality.
 This combination of prodigious skill and bizarre temperament resulted in numerous anecdotes, scandals, and rumors recounted in various sources, only some of which are fully reliable.
 Several, however, are well documented: soon after his arrival in Paris, he became embroiled in a plot along with the organ builder Henry Lesclop, to defame the newly-appointed organist-priest at Saint-Bartelémy (which Marchand coveted), Pierre Dandrieu, Marchand coerced a pregnant sixteen-year-old girl to complain in a now lost letter to the organist of the Grand Couvent des Jacobins that Dandrieu was the father of the child.
 Dandrieu filed a complaint against Lesclop and during the ensuing investigation the girl withdrew her accusation.